 - Swappable textured gaming keys for FPS and MOBA games

 - RGB backlighting customisable on a per-key basis

-If you're willing to pay a hefty price for your gaming keyboard and you want only the very best then the Corsair K95 Platinum XT is likely your best bet.
+If you're willing to pay a hefty price for your gaming keyboard and you want only the very best then the Corsair K100 RGB is likely your best bet.
 It's one of the most expensive gaming keyboards around, but it's also one of the most feature-packed keyboards we've seen.

 It's built with an obvious focus on quality; a high-end gaming keyboard with all the features a gamer could want.
 An aircraft-grade brushed aluminium frame, USB-passthrough connectivity, convenient media and macro keys, easy profile switching and decent RGB lighting too.

 The highlight though is the tech crammed inside, such as AXON Hyper-processing Technology which gives the K100 4,000Hz polling and 4,000Hz key scanning capabilities.
 This has various benefits, including allowing the keyboard to have four times faster throughput than other keyboards.

 Throw in Corsair's new OPX optical-mechanical key switches and you've got a seriously agile keyboard.
 These switches register key presses four times faster than standard keys and have a shallow actuation distance that makes them perfect for gaming and satisfying for typing too.